 This is why a diet with low fat and high sugar is bad for the brain.

-This is also why the connection between diabetes ( blood glucose is too high in the body) and Alzheimer’s disease is finally making alarming headlines.
+This is also why the connection between diabetes (blood glucose is too high in the body) and Alzheimer’s disease is finally making alarming headlines related to diabetes.

 A diet high in fat and low in carbs will make your brain function at a much higher capacity and clarity.